 Zoloft is a medication used to treat depression and anxiety.
 However, overdosing on Zoloft is possible and can be life-threatening in severe cases.
-If you have taken a higher dose of Zoloft than has been prescribed, you may have symptoms like drowsiness, hallucinations, and a persistent headache.
+If you take a higher dose of Zoloft than has been prescribed, you may have symptoms like drowsiness, hallucinations, and a persistent headache.

 What is Zoloft (Sertraline) & How Does it Work?